 Travels from: Victoria

-Disruption can be a brick wall if you fight it or the best opportunity if you embrace it
+Disruption can be the best opportunity if you embrace it

 Categories: Adventure & Challenge, Business Speakers, Innovation, Leadership, Military Speakers, Motivational Speakers